nicopret/weather/README.md

 `static API_KEY = 'appid=XXXX';` where XXXX is the api key.

 At this stage the nativescript preview is not working, there seems to be a bug with angular 10 & nativescript 7 that stops it from working, so you will have to install the emulators on your system.
 To run it, either use `npm run android` or `npm run ios`, depending on your emulator.

+The graphs is currently not working on the ios emulator, must still investigate.